-Successful businesses are built on strong relationships.
-And that means really understanding your customers and prospects.
+Successful businesses are built on strong relationships with customers.
+And that means really understanding your current customers and potential prospects.

-This article will discuss CRM databases, why you need one, and how to get started using it.
+To streamline your sales and marketing department’s processes and build better customer relationships, you’ll need a CRM database.
+This article will discuss CRM databases, why you need one, and how to get started using them.

 What is a CRM database?

-Customer relationship management (CRM) systems are technology solutions for managing and enhancing interactions with customers and potential customers throughout the sales cycle.
+Customer relationship management (CRM) systems are technology solutions for managing and enhancing customer interactions and potential customers throughout the sales cycle.

-CRMs are used by 65% of sales professionals, making them one of the most popular software tools for business.
-They’re also popular with marketing and customer support teams — the whole organization can benefit from a CRM.
+CRMs are used by 65% of sales professionals, making them one of the most popular software tools for businesses to get in touch with their customer base and exceed customer expectations.
+They’re also popular with marketing departments and customer support teams — the whole organization can benefit from a CRM.

 What’s the difference between a CRM and a CRM database?